investindex/Advice/README.md

 It is frequently recommended to ask whether an advisor is a [fiduciary](https://www.nerdwallet.com/article/investing/fiduciary), which in the US means they're obligated to act in your best interest.
 This is a good question to ask, but you should never feel comforted that an advisor's interests are actually aligned with yours simply because they have a fiduciary obligation.

 An advisor who provides ongoing services for (say) 1% of your investable assets per year becomes extremely expensive in the long run.
 This plot from the [section on retirement](https://github.com/investindex/Retirement) illustrated that, even for someone with modest savings, an increase of just a single percentage point in your average returns can result in hundreds of thousands to over a million dollars more wealth by retirement.
 If your savings habits are greater than in the example, the dollar amounts just get bigger.
-You earn a lot of money by doing your own financial planning.
+Compared to an advisor who charges according to assets under management (AUM), you earn a lot of money by doing your own financial planning.
+Most people don't appreciate how expensive 1% per year can be.

 &nbsp;